June L. Mazer Lesbian Archives

-In 1989, the Mazer Archives created an outreach and collection-building partnership with the UCLA Center for the Study of Women and the UCLA Library Department of Special Collections of the Charles E. Young Research Library.
-In 2011, it co-hosted the 3rd LGBT Archives, Libraries, Museums & Special Collections Conference.
+In 1989, the Mazer Archives created an outreach and collection-building partnership with the UCLA Center for the Study of Women and the UCLA Library Special Collections of the Charles E. Young Research Library.
+In 2011, the Mazer Archives and the UCLA Center for Women hosted the 3rd LGBT ALMS Conference.
 In 2015, Wolfe Video donated 100 lesbian movies to the Archives.

-The June L. Mazer Lesbian Archives describes itself as "the only archive on this side of the continent that is dedicated exclusively to preserving lesbian history...The Archives is committed to gathering and preserving materials by and about lesbians and feminists of all classes, ethnicities, races and experiences."
+The June L. Mazer Lesbian Archives describes itself as "the only archive on this side of the continent that is dedicated exclusively to preserving lesbian history."
 It is supported by funding from private donors and the City of West Hollywood, and has been run strictly by volunteers since 1985.